 Basic soil testing analyzes nutrient content and fertility status.
 Results include fertilizer and lime recommendations.
 Additional tests are available for nutrient management plans, environmental issues, potting mixes, compost, manure and water usage.
 Each sample should contain about 1½ cups of dry soil from 6 to 7 inches deep.
 Consult our soil testing publications for specific instructions.
 Results are typically provided within two weeks.

 Soil tests provide prsonalized results that are generally available in 10 or fewer days.
-We recommend bringing at least of pint of soil to our office between 8:30 a.m. and 4 p.m. for helping completing the necessary paperwork.
+We recommend bringing at least of pint of soil to our office between 8:30 a.m. and 4 p.m.
+We will complete the paperwork and package it for testing.
 We prefer getting soil samples on Tuesdays or Thursdays.
 Effective Feb.
 1, 2013, soil tests in Greene County cost $29.50 for the first sample and $24.50 for second and subsequent tests.
-Our costs have gone up, budget support for the program has decreased 90%, and the value of a soil test has increased for users, so the Greene County Extension Council authorized an increase to soil tests at their meeting on Monday, Jan.
-28, 2013.

 Consultation for community groups